You’ve decided to purchase some Irish-domiciled ETFs from the London Stock Exchange in UK.

 What you do get instead is an easy method of transferring money to and from your bank account!

-Singapore Brokers
+Singapore Retail Brokers

 The final option you can buy LSE stocks from are Singapore Brokers.